mhubii/nmpc_pattern_generator/README.md

 ```
 sudo apt install libncurses5-dev
 ```

+## Deep Learning Dependencies
+To learn Nonlinear Model Predictive Control or simple navigation on top of Nonlinear Model Predictive Control, we will need to install PyTorch.

+### PyTorch
+For PyTorch to work in combination with RBDL, we need a source installation.
+Please checkout this [gist](https://gist.github.com/mhubii/1c1049fb5043b8be262259efac4b89d5) to figure out how to perform a clean setup.

 ## Usage
 An example on how the NMPC pattern generator is ment to be used, can be executed by calling